Skip to main content

 • “The graphics are visually impressive, with a lot of attention to detail in the environment, trains, and lighting.”

 • “Especially after the last update, the Berlin part of the game became almost unplayable.
-Graphics settings do not change much, I see that utilization of CPU and GPU is low, and the game runs horribly.
-The average FPS is low, arriving at the stations is like 20 FPS on medium settings, and every time the AI train appears, the game freezes for a fraction of a second.
-I just cannot recommend it at this stage (specs: 10700K + 3070).”
+Graphics settings do not change much, CPU and GPU utilization is low, average FPS is around 20 on medium settings, and the game freezes for a fraction of a second every time the AI train appears.”

 • gameplay